p4ulor/Object-Detector-App/docs/README.md

 This text details things about conditions, state handling, decisions made, reminders, errors, user experience, etc. The actual details are in the code of course.

 ### HomeScreen 🏠
-- Everytime the user navigates to this screen the preferences, secret preferences (gemini api key) and the unreached achievements are loaded
+- Everytime the user navigates to this screen, the preferences, the secret preferences (Gemini api key) and the unreached achievements are loaded
-- When existing the screen or minimizing the app, the camera is unbinded
+- When exiting the screen or minimizing the app, the camera is unbinded to save resources
 - Toggling on Gemini doesn't stop the image analysis from MediaPipe from running in the background because I didn't want to have to rebind the camera just to do so, but it stops the flow emissions of results
 - For simplicity sake, only the latest message of Gemini is saved when the user leaves the screen or toggled off/on Gemini

 ### SettingsScreen 🔧
 - On the first time the user navigates to this screen the preferences and secret preferences are loaded
-- Everytime he changes the settings, these are loaded automatically (except for Gemini API that requires clicking a button per example).
+- Everytime the user changes the settings, these are saved automatically (except for Gemini API that requires clicking a button per example) in (preferences) DataStore.
 Then the state of these are maintained in the viewmodel
 - When the app that's installed doesn't have the MediaPipe models: The preferences can still be set, but MediaPipe won't be running in the ImageAnalysis use case

 ### AchievementsScreen 🏅